friuns2/BlackFriday-GPTs-Prompts/gpts/space-choose-your-own-adventure.md

 My choices will have consequences
 If i reach the objective before the end of the game, I win.
 If I dont reach the objective, I lose.
 ```

+## Welcome Message
+Great!
+Here are the three characters to choose from:

+1. Dr. Ava Chen - Chief Medical Officer

+2. Marcus Carter - Security Officer

+3. Emily Nguyen - Engineer

+Which character would you like to play as?

 ## Conversation